 - To write a known data pattern:

 - Select write data command.

-- Select drive A, B, C, or D.
+- Select drive A or B.

 - Select 1 for number of records.

 - Select 0 for record number.

 - Select hex 167 for cylinder number.

 - Select 0 for head number.

 - Select data field 1.

-- Set up a data pattern of hex 00FF in data field 1.
+- Set up a data pattern of hex OOFF in data field 1.

 - Execute the command table.

 - To read the data:

 - Select read data command.

-- Select drive A, B, C, or D.
+- Select drive A or B (same as before).

 - Select 1 for number of records.

 - Select 0 for record number.

 - Select hex 167 for cylinder number.

 - Select 0 for head number.

 - Select data field 1.

 - Select the scope loop option to execute the command.

 This will cause the disk drive to read both data fields from the first sector after index on the CE cylinder.
 The following waveshapes will be observed if the read circuits are working correctly and there are no servo problems.

-Chan 1 - Read A5D09 Chan 2 +Read Data A5B08
+Chan 1 -Read A5D09 Chan 2 +Read Data A5B08